jes89/my-intermediate-react/README.md

     }

-#### IF I don't use setState method when I change value of state, it is not rendered.
+#### If I don't use setState method when I change value of state, it is not rendered.

     this.state.idx = 1000;  // idx values is changed but the render is not working